 An equally important corrective would be to publish more stories that feature people with schizophrenia living well, present their everyday struggles and adversities or showcase promising treatments and research findings.

-Depictions of schizophrenia in media: mad and bad or Jekyll and Hyde is republished from The Conversation under a Creative Commons license.
-Read the original article.
+Schizophrenia in the media: depictions of Jekyll or Hyde is republished from The Conversation under a Creative Commons license.